dafer45/TBTK/doc/Manual.md

 | Nuclear magneton        | \f$\mu_n\f$      | Mu_n               |
 | Vacuum permeability     | \f$\mu_0\f$      | Mu_0               |
 | Vacuum permittivity     | \f$\epsilon_0\f$ | Epsilon_0          |
-Please do not hesitate to request further constants.
+Please do not hesitate to request the addition of further constants.

-Once the base and natural units have been specified using the calls described above, the physical constants can be requested using function calls on the form
+To get a constant value in base or natural units, perform the following calls with 'Symbol' replaced by the corresponding symbol listed in the table above.
 ```cpp
 	double constantValueInBaseUnits    = UnitHandler::getSymbolB();
 	double constantValueInNaturalUnits = UnitHandler::getSymbolN();
 ```
-Here 'Symbol' is to be replaced by the corresponding symbol listed under 'UnitHandler symbol' in the table above.

 # Unit strings {#UnitStrings}
-When printing values, it is useful to also print the actual unit strings.
-The @link TBTK::UnitHandler UnitHandler@endlink therefore also provides methods for requesting the base unit strings for different quantities, which is obtained through function calls on the form
+To aid with printing values to the output, the @link TBTK::UnitHandler UnitHandler@endlink provides methods for requesting the string representation of a given quantity or constants base unit.
 ```cpp
 	string unitSring = UnitHandler::getSymbolUnitString();
 ```
-Here 'Symbol' can be any of the symbols listed in the tables over base units, derived units, and constants.
+Here 'Symbol' should be replaced by one of the symbols listed in the tables over base units, derived units, and constants.
+Note that the unit string corresponds to the base units, so any output from TBTK should first be converted from natural units to base units before being printed together with the unit string.

 @page Indices Indices
 @link TBTK::Index See more details about the Index in the API@endlink